 Awarded income is not given in exchange for work as an employee, and therefore no W-2 is issued.
 At the graduate student level, awarded income is usually called scholarships, fellowships, and grants.
 The titles used for postdocs receiving awarded income vary, but they are not considered employees.

-Awarded income will be officially reported to the student on a Form 1098-T in Box 5, on a Form 1099-MISC in Box 3, or on a Form 1099-NEC in Box 1.
+Awarded income will be officially reported to the student on a Form 1098-T in Box 5, on a Form 1099-MISC in Box 3, on a Form 1099-NEC in Box 1, or on a Form 1099-G in Box 6.
 It also might be unofficially reported on a courtesy letter or not appear on any documentation at all.

 Further reading: